 Welcome to the .110th edition of Prescriptions.
 Here is our review of the week in the arts.

-This exhibit, spanning Modernism at mumok 1910 to 1955, traces passages of time and artistic concepts, accounting the idea of an expanded concept of art, one that relies on connection and permeation beyond a traditional chronological order.
+Reading Time in Space, Modernism at mumok 1910 to 1955 traces passages of time and artistic concepts, accounting the idea of an expanded concept of art, one that relies on connection and permeation beyond a traditional chronological order.
+Curated by Susanne Neuburger.
 Through April 13, 2020 at mumok, Vienna.

 This small town symbolized the archetype of pastoral American life.
 Yet this idyllic place was also held hostage by a dark past, manifesting in the racial tensions that scar much of American history.
 Gillian Laub / Southern Rites, Organized by ICP / International Center of Photography and curator Maya Benton.
 Various engagements, 2020.

 László Moholy-Nagy, represented among his peers in Reading Time in Space at mumok; Gillian Laub, whose powerful series of portraits Southern Rites, organized by ICP / International Center of Photography tours various venues in 2020; Bruce Davidson and Gordon Parks, among several others honoring the legacy of Dr. Martin Luther King Jr. and the Civil Rights Movement; Nikolaus Geyrhalter, presenting his feature documentary EARTH at Anthology Film Archives in New York; and reintroducing some of the modern majors Francis Bacon, Pablo Picasso, Henri Matisse, Alexander Calder, Marc Chagall, recently represented at London Art Fair 2020.